GreedyGame/greedygame-docs/docs/unity-migration.md

-If you were on any versions of GreedyGame prior to version 9.0 please follow the steps below
+If you were on any versions of GreedyGame prior to version 9.0 (Beta-Version!!) please follow the steps below

 ## **Removing previous plugin files**